 We do not usually have a volunteer program at Corozalito because we receive funding from the Riester Foundation to run the project.
 As this project is furthest from our Coyote office, and some other logistical reasons, we’ve found it very challenging to manage volunteers at Corozalito.
 There are occasional volunteer groups that might come and patrol with the research team, only in cases where the volunteer groups weren’t able to see a turtle during their stay or the group asks to go to this project specifically.
 If a group of volunteers happens to be during an “arribada”, they’ll most likely visit this project and help during one or two nights during this massive nesting event.

 The station house is a rented Costa Rican home at about 20 minute walk from the town of Corozalito.
-It has three bedrooms with a total of five beds, a living room, a dining room, a kitchen, one bathroom, and a laundry machine.
+It has three bedrooms with a bunk bend in each.
+There is a small dining room, a kitchen and one bathroom.
 Bed sheets are provided, but participants are expected to bring their own towels.
 There is no running hot water, but tap water is drinkable.
 Participants must be prepared for more rugged living than they are accustomed to.